mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 1: Pre-Processing

-For running module 1 use
+For running all module 1 use

 ```console
 $ mudoger --module preprocess --meta /path/to/metadata.tsv -o /path/to/output/folder -t 20 --metaspades -m 100